Singulink/Singulink.IO.FileSystem/Docs/articles/system.io/problems-with-system-io.md

 #### UNC Path Handling

-There are numerous methods and operations that throw exceptions or do work correctly with UNC paths.
+There are numerous methods and operations that throw exceptions or do not work correctly with UNC paths.

 ### And more...